-This plot illustrates the differences between the "real" sunspot number (SSN), which is calculated from optical observations of the sun, a sunspot number derived from the 10.7cm solar radio flux (SSNf), and a sunspot number derived from fitting an ionospheric model to ionospheric measurements.
+This plot illustrates the differences between the Estimated International Sunspot Number (EISN), which is calculated from optical observations of the sun, a sunspot number derived from the 10.7cm solar radio flux (SSNf), and a sunspot number derived from fitting an ionospheric model to ionospheric measurements.
 All of these indices are used as inputs to models of the ionosphere for use in communications-performance predictions - this plot shows that they don't always agree as to what the SSN should be in that particular context.

 [ Home | About NWRA | Staff | Research Areas | Products ]